Love French Food

 It usually consists of three stalks of parsley, a sprig of thyme and one bay leaf.

-The thread which ties them helps facilitate the removal of the herbs at the end of the cooking.
-Most often I use a nylon net bag that fresh fruit and produce are sold in that I have washed and dried.
-This way there are no loose bits floating around to fish out.
+The thread that ties them helps facilitate the removal of the herbs at the end of the cooking.
+Most often, I use a nylon net bag that fresh fruit and produce are sold in, which I wash and dry.
+This way there are no loose bits floating around in the dish.

 Other additions to the Bouquet Garni are a small stick of celery, a sprig of marjoram, and in Provençal cooking a piece of dried orange peel is often used too.